 Is your microwave looking rough?
 We have some ways to freshen it up:

 Many ranges have built-in range hoods above their cooking surfaces or detached range hoods.
-Range hoods are usually vented to the exterior of the home and Take out grease, steam, and cooking odors from the kitchen.
-Some hoods do not have outside vents and rely on disposable charcoal filters to Take out smoke and bad odors from the air.
+Range hoods are usually vented to the exterior of the home and take out grease, steam, and cooking odors from the kitchen.
+Some hoods do not have outside vents and rely on disposable charcoal filters to remove smoke and bad odors from the air.
 Both vented and non-vented hoods have fans to draw air and smoke from the cooking area, and both need to be cleaned to keep them free from grease buildup and working efficiently.

 Many ovens/stoves are outfitted with self-cleaning system.
 A self-cleaning oven uses a pyrolytic, or high heat, system to burn up oven filth, creating a chalky ash.
 A continuous-cleaning, or catalytic, system eliminates small spatters through the porcelain-enamel finish on the oven liner, which absorbs and spreads dirt to promote cleaning at normal temperature settings.
-Hefty spills must be sponged up; they will burn and may undyingly stain the oven surface.
-Dust continuous-cleaning ovens weekly and self-cleaning ovens after the cleaning cycle, the best way to clean this up is using the dusting attachment of your vacuum to Take out dried food particles or ash.
+Hefty spills must be wiped up; they will burn and may stain the oven surface.
+Dust continuous-cleaning ovens weekly and self-cleaning ovens after the cleaning cycle, the best way to clean this up is using the dusting attachment of your vacuum to take out dried food particles or ash.

 Follow the manufacturer’s directions when using the cleaning cycle of a self-cleaning oven, and follow the manufacturer’s recommendations to care for a continuous-cleaning oven.
 Neither kind of oven should be cleaned with commercial grade oven cleaners.
 Continuous-cleaning ovens should never be cleaned with abrasives or powdered cleansers; these products will harm the surface.